Indefinite Linear Quadratic Mean Field Social Control Problems with Multiplicative Noise: Mean Field LQ Social Control over a Finite Horizon

 As an approximation to ${x}^{(N)}$ in (\ref{eq10}), we obtain

 Then, by Proposition \ref{thm2}, the decentralized control law for agent $i$ can be taken as

-where $P, K$, $s$ and $\bar{x}$ are determined by (\ref{eq8b})-(\ref{eq12a}). \begin{remark} { In previous works \cite{HCM12}, \cite{WZ17}, the mean field term $x^{(N)}$ in cost functions is first substituted by a deterministic function $\bar{x}$.
+where $P, K$, $s$ and $\bar{x}$ are determined by (\ref{eq8b})-(\ref{eq12a}). \begin{remark} { In previous works \cite{HCM12}, \cite{WZ17}, the mean field term $x^{(N)}$ in cost functions (dynamics) is first substituted by a deterministic function $\bar{x}$.
 By solving an optimal tracking problem subject to consistency requirements, a fixed-point equation of $\bar{x}$ is obtained.
 The decentralized control is constructed by handling the fixed-point equation.
-Here, we first obtain the centralized solution by variational analysis, and then design decentralized control laws by tackling FBSDEs with mean field approximations.
-Note that in this case $s$ and $\bar{x}$ are fully decoupled and no fixed-point equation is needed.} In both routes, mean field approximations are applied in solving the social control problem, but the timings are different.
-In \cite{HCM12}, \cite{WZ17}, mean field approximations are applied in the first step of decentralized control design.
-On the contrary, we here apply mean field approximations in the last step of control design. \end{remark}
+Here, we first obtain the centralized solution by the variational analysis, and then design decentralized control laws by tackling the FBSDEs combined with mean field approximations.
+Note that in this case $s$ and $\bar{x}$ are fully decoupled and no fixed-point equation is needed.} \end{remark}

 \begin{remark} By the local Lipschitz continuous property of the quadratic function, (\ref{eq8b})-(\ref{eq9b}) must admit a unique local solution in a small time duration $[T_0, T]$.
 The global existence of the solution for $t\in [0, T]$ can be referred to \cite{AFIJ03}.
 Particularly, if $Q\geq0$ and $R> 0$, then (\ref{eq8b})-(\ref{eq9b}) admits solutions such that $\Upsilon>0$.
-Indeed, letting $\Pi=P+K$, $\Pi$ satisfies the equation
+Indeed, letting $\Pi=P+K$, $\Pi$ satisfies the following equation

 By \cite{YZ99}, if $Q\geq0$ and $R> 0$, then (\ref{eq8b}) and (\ref{eq11}) admit solutions such that $\Upsilon>0$, which implies (\ref{eq8b})-(\ref{eq9b}) admit a solution, respectively.
 Besides, from \cite{SLY16}, the solvability of (\ref{eq8b})-(\ref{eq9b}) is equivalent to the uniform convexity of two optimal control problems. \end{remark}